terrysmalone/Codingame/WinterChallenge2024/Readme.md

  - Ordered list of priorities
 	- This will mean a struct to keep track of actions
+	- As a start use the struct to
+	  - Make sure I have enough protein.
+Otherwise chosse another move
+	  - Make sure I'm not going to the same place with 2 organisms
  - More aggressive tentacles.
 Now they just go for close organs (within 2 spaces.
 Do an A* search and start attacking sooner)
+ - Try iterative deepening for A* (it'll probably be needed for building priority lists)

 ## Test seeds